senkoraku552/PHP-diving-notes/README.md

 </p>

-### php was my first Web-backend language,
+## php was my first Web-backend language
-\n
-it has been let me self-learn from basic scrach to current advance php.
+It has been let me self-learn from basic scrach to current advance php.

-\n
-Now I've been able to performance full OOP way in php, and since after php-8.0 it has been getting huge improve.
+Now I've been able to performance full OOP way in php

+and since after php-8.0 it has been getting huge improve.

 Hopeful there would be more people learn to program phps and let php become more powerfule language.